WinTweakers/WindowsToolbox/README.md

 ### Installation

-1. Download `WindowsToolbox.exe` from [Releases](https://github.com/WinTweakers/WindowsToolbox/releases)
+1. ~~Download `WindowsToolbox.exe` from [Releases](https://github.com/WinTweakers/WindowsToolbox/releases)~~ Clone this repository to your computer and extract it.
-2. Open an elevated PowerShell window and run `Set-ExecutionPolicy Unrestricted -Scope CurrentUser`, then `ls -Recurse *.ps*1 | Unblock-File`
+2. Open an elevated PowerShell window, cd to where you extrected WindowsToolbox and run `Set-ExecutionPolicy Unrestricted -Scope CurrentUser`, then `ls -Recurse *.ps*1 | Unblock-File`.
-3. Run `WindowsToolbox.exe`
+3. Run `WindowsToolbox.cmd`.